smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 Some tests could be run in parallel without extra changes or extra setup.
 This was first implemented by categorizing the tests as "Parallel Safe" and then assuming all other tests needed to be sequential.
-The parallel tests were much faster but maintaining this list can be brittle if not managed effectively.
+The parallel tests were much faster, but maintaining test categories can be brittle if not managed effectively.

 Staggering tests to run the most business critical validation early and often can improve the feedback cycle.
 As tests become more comprehensive or require more